Flutterwave/Java-v3/documentation/PaymentPlans.md

 ##  Update a Payment Plan

-This describes how to update a payment plan
+This describes how to update a payment plan.

 ```java
 ListResponse flwResponse = new PaymentPlan()